sindresorhus/unlimited-timeout/readme.md

 > `setTimeout` and `setInterval` that work with delays longer than 24.8 days

 JavaScript's built-in `setTimeout` and `setInterval` have a maximum delay of 2^31-1 milliseconds (approximately 24.8 days).
-Attempting to use a longer delay causes the timer fires immediately with a 1ms delay instead of waiting for the intended duration.
+Attempting to use a longer delay causes the timer to fire immediately with a 1ms delay instead of waiting for the intended duration.

 This package provides drop-in replacements that handle arbitrarily long delays by automatically breaking them into smaller chunks.